kgn/CodingConventions/README.md

 ## Repos

-Get repositories are Pascal Case and namespaced with `Sesame`.
+Get repositories are pascal-case and namespaced with `Sesame`.

 Examples `SesameCocoa`, `SesameWebsite`.